Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [ ] Make all filter types usable with multiple values.
 - [ ] Replace search config form by the styles of the navigation form or the advanced resource template form.
 - [ ] Do not include indexes in form so get multiple form with an index.
-- [ ] Autmatic min/max for facet range double.
+- [x] Automatic min/max for facet range double.
+- [ ] Restructure with late binding: the response calls the querier when needed, so the querier does not need to fill all data early.

 No more todo: